-J.Welles Welder built an indicator to identify the strength of the market movement, rather than just comparing the highs and lows and termed it as Relative Strength Index.
-The Relative Strength Indicator defines the overbought and oversold zones of the market and the RSI crossover from the zones signals a profit booking (correction) rally or trend reversal.
-So when the trend bucks, make bucks with the RSI Indicator.
+Technical Analysis isn’t just about trading the trend.
+It has techniques up its sleeve to identify the reversal.
+And the best among the lot to identify the reversal is the Relative Strength Index, aka RSI indicator.
+It defines the overbought and oversold zones of the market and the RSI crossover from the zones signals a profit booking (correction) rally or trend reversal.
+So when the trend bucks, make bucks with the RSI indicator.

 Overbought and Oversold with RSI Indicator

-When the Relative Strength Index prints a reading of above 70 for a stock or currency pair, it suggests the asset is in an overbought condition and is due for a correction.
+When the RSI indicator prints a reading of above 70, it hints the asset is in an overbought condition and is due for a correction.

-Likewise, if it prints a reading of below 30, it signifies the asset is in an oversold condition.
-It instigates a fresh upmove on the asset.
+Likewise, a reading of below 30 signifies that the asset is in an oversold condition.
+It instigates a demand on the asset.

 The values 70 and 30 are only indicative.
-Traders use different combinations, say 20,80 or 30,70, to determine overbought and oversold criteria depending on their style and aggressiveness.
+Traders use different combinations, say 20–80.
+It depends on their style and aggressiveness.

-The above chart explains the overbought and oversold zone clearly.
-The red zone above 70 marks the overbought zone which conveys, not to go long.
-Likewise, the green area below 30 signals the oversold zone or the not to short zone.
-When buyers book profits, the index crossovers to the below 70 region which marks the beginning of a corrective rally.
-The vice-versa happens for a Bullish RSI crossover.
+The above chart explains the overbought and oversold zone.
+The red zone above 70 marks the overbought zone which conveys not to go long.
+Likewise, the green area below 30 signals the oversold zone or not to short.
+When the bullish (or bearish) momentum withers, the indicator crossovers to the below 70 (or above 30) region which marks the beginning of a corrective rally.

 How to trade the trend reversal with RSI crossover?